SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 We'd need much more than a thousand times as much precision data.

-In the 1960's the meteorologist Edward Lorenz showed the same for a very simple model of "weather" (fLiud convection).
+In the 1960's the meteorologist Edward Lorenz showed the same for a very simple model of "weather" (fliud convection).
 Eventually some heterodox economists caught on to this, and realized economic systems were far from equilibrium too (will wonders never cease), and inherently chaotic.
 The folks at the Sante Fe Institute were leaders in